bajohn/serverlessconf2019/example/Queries.md

 Questions
 ---
+Q: My Car is parked at X -- Give me the information about X place

-What is the street sweeping schedule for {x}?
+Q: What is the street sweeping schedule for {x}?

 look for `smo_code` on "smo_subtype":"Street Cleaning", rules involved are "sign_description":"NO PARKING (SANITATION BROOM SYMBOL) MOON & STARS (SYMBOLS) TUESDAY FRIDAY 2AM-6AM <-> ",

-Where can I paid parking?
+Q: Where can I paid parking?

 - Query on `smo_code` "PS-9A" and then list the closest ones by intersection